Proud Partners of the Wyoming Breast Cancer Initiative

 Welcome to our office, and thank you for choosing us as your Cheyenne ultrasound, pregnancy, and gynecologic care provider.
 If another doctor’s office referred you to us, we will send that provider a report.
 We will also give you as much information as possible.

-Our AIUM-accredited ultrasound department employs ultrasonographers who specialize in the field of obstetrics and gynecology.
+Our AIUM-accredited ultrasound department employs ultrasonographers who specialize and are registered in the field of obstetrics and gynecology.
 We have state-of-the-art ultrasound machines.
 All scans are interpreted by one of our board-certified obstetricians-gynecologists.

-Video taping for non-diagnostic purposes is not performed; however, keepsake still images of your baby will be provided.
+Video taping for non-diagnostic purposes is not performed; however, keepsake still images of your baby will be provided via text and all images will be available in MyChart.
 Please be aware that fetal position, or other anatomical factors, may limit our ability to obtain optimal keepsake images.

 Depending upon the baby’s position and gestational age, we can tell you what sex we think the baby will be.
 Please keep in mind that ultrasound is not 100% accurate in fetal sex determination